Zoie

 Now she wished she had.

-The silence from Ryin, paired with Tony’s, left Zoie's stomach in knots.
+The silence from Ryin, paired with Tony’s, sat heavy in her chest.

 She’d never actually been inside before.
 When they met for lunch, Tony always insisted on meeting her at the food court.
 She thought it was just because he wanted privacy.